-Why Time Travel to the Future Is More Likely Than to the Past
+Why Time Travel Is More Likely to the Future Than to the Past

-Why Is Time Considered to Be the Fourth Dimension?
+Why Time Is Considered the Fourth Dimension

-Why One-Way Time Travel May Actually Be Possible
+How One-Way Time Travel May Be Possible

-The existence of a second three-dimensional universe implies that there must be four dimensions for the both of them to exist simultaneously.
+The existence of a second three-dimensional universe implies that there must be four dimensions for both of them to exist simultaneously.

 I don't mean simultaneously in space.
 I mean simultaneously in time.